-Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expats.
+Expats in Johannesburg will have a lifestyle that is fairly typical to South Africans around the country, and should find it easy to befriend both locals and fellow expats.
 Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg